US will resume policy for asylum-seekers to wait in Mexico | Law-Order

 Illegal border crossings fell sharply after Mexico, facing Trump's threat of higher tariffs, acquiesced in 2019 to the policy's rapid expansion.
 Asylum-seekers were victims of major violence while waiting in Mexico and faced a slew of legal obstacles, such as access to attorneys and case information.

-Migrants are expected to be returned starting Monday at one border city and soon after in three others.
-They are San Diego and Texas crossings in El Paso, Laredo and Brownsville.
-The sequence has yet to be determined.
+Migrants are expected to be returned starting Monday in one border city, which has not been identified.
+It will eventually be done in seven locations: San Diego and Calexico in California; Nogales, Arizona; and the Texas border cities of Brownsville, Eagle Pass, El Paso and Laredo.

+The Homeland Security Department said Thursday that it was acting to comply with a court order but that Secretary Alejandro Mayorkas believes the policy "has endemic flaws, imposed unjustifiable human costs, pulled resources and personnel away from other priority efforts, and failed to address the root causes of irregular migration."
+"Deeply flawed," White House press secretary Jen Psaki said Thursday when describing the policy. ''We're working to implement under the court order," she said.

-Thursday's announcement follows intense bilateral negotiations between the U.S. and Mexico after US District Judge Matthew Kacsmaryk, a Trump appointee in Amarillo, Texas, ordered the policy be reinstated, subject to Mexico's participation.
+The dual announcements follow intense discussions between the US and Mexico after US District Judge Matthew Kacsmaryk, a Trump appointee in Amarillo, Texas, ordered the policy be reinstated, subject to Mexico's participation.

-The policy's new iteration, outlined for reporters by administration officials who spoke on the condition that they not be named, includes major additions and changes that Mexico demanded.
+The policy's new iteration, outlined in a briefing for reporters and a court filing Thursday, promises major additions and changes that Mexico demanded.

 All migrants subject to the policy will be vaccinated against COVID-19.
 Adults will get the Johnson & Johnson vaccine, which requires only one shot.
 Children who are eligible under US guidelines will get the Pfizer shot, with second shots when they come to the US for their first hearings.

-The US will try to complete cases within 180 days.
+The US will try to complete cases within 180 days, a response to Mexico's concerns that they will languish.
 The Justice Department is assigning 22 immigration judges to work on these cases exclusively.

 US authorities will ask migrants if they fear being returned to Mexico instead of relying on them to raise concerns unprompted.
-If they express fear, they will be screened and have 24 hours to find an attorney or representative.
+If the migrants express fear, they will be screened and have 24 hours to find an attorney or representative.

 The Biden administration is working to ensure migrants' safety when they travel to and from court, including within Mexico.
-Migrants returned from Laredo and Brownsville, where Mexican border cities are especially dangerous, will be moved to locations further inside Mexico.
+Some migrants returned from Eagle Pass, Laredo and Brownsville, where Mexican border cities are especially dangerous, will be moved to locations farther inside Mexico.

-Migrants from Western Hemisphere countries will be eligible.
+The policy will apply to migrants from Western Hemisphere countries, except Mexicans, who are exempt.
 US officials haven't said how many will be processed daily.
-The administration has kept in place another Trump-era policy that allows it to return Central Americans to Mexico on grounds of preventing the spread of COVID-19.
+The administration has kept in place another Trump-era policy that allows it to return Central Americans to Mexico on the grounds of preventing the spread of COVID-19.

+Migrants will have an opportunity to meet with attorneys before each hearing.
+The State Department is working with Mexico on locations for video and phone access to attorneys in the US The changes mirror many conditions that Mexico laid out last week.

+''Vulnerable" people will be exempt, including unaccompanied children, pregnant women, physically or mentally ill people, older people, indigenous people and members of the LGBTQ community.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)